testappio/cli/README.md

 ### Feedback & Support

-Reach out to us via chat or send us email at support@testapp.io and we'll gladly help you out!
+Join our [Slack](https://join.slack.com/t/testappio/shared_invite/zt-pvpoj3l2-epGYwGTaV3~3~0f7udNWoA) channel for feedback and support or you can contact us at support@testapp.io and we'll gladly help you out!

 ---

-Happy Releasing 🎉
+Happy releasing 🎉